Pinggy-io/pinggy_website/content/blog/err_cert_authority_invalid_error.md

   3. Disable this feature temporarily.
   4. Restart your browser and check if the issue persists.
 **Caution**: Disabling SSL scanning can reduce your security.
 Ensure you re-enable it after troubleshooting.
-#### 4. Keep Your Operating System and Browser Updated
-Outdated systems may lack the necessary root certificates to validate SSL connections.
-- **Update Your Operating System**:
-  - Regularly check for and install system updates to maintain security and compatibility.
-- **Update Your Browser**:
-  - Ensure you're using the latest version of your browser to benefit from security patches and updates.
 #### 5. Reset Your SSL State
 Clearing the SSL state can resolve issues related to cached certificates.
 - **For Windows**: